sanjiu27/sanjiu27/README.md

 - ⚡ Fun fact: ...
 -->
 What can i say?
 Glad to see you!
-I come from China,now my career plan is to be a network administrator or operation and maintenance assistant.
+I come from China.Now my career plan is to be a network administrator or operation and maintenance assistant.
-My English is not good, only use simple phrases.
+My English is not good, only could simple phrases.